NikolaGostovikj/MyWallet/README.md

 # MyWallet
-A system information system, where the primary target group are students, can easily manage their budget and finances.
+A student information system, where the primary target group are students, can easily manage their budget and finances.

 ## Problem and Solution